aptise/peter_sslers/README.md

 offer `.json` endpoints, so you can easily issue commands via `curl` and have human-readable data in a terminal window.
 Don't want to do things manually?
 Ok - everything was built to be readable on commandline browsers... yes, this is actually developed-for and tested-with Lynx.
-I shit you not, Lynx.
+I sh*t you not, Lynx.

 Do you like book-keeping and logging?
 Peter's ACME Client logs everything into SQL so you can easily find the answers to burning questions like: